 For detail information, please refer to the course schedule.

-I trust every student in this course to fully comply with all of the provisions of the University’s Honor Code.
+We are pround of our honor system and I trust every student in this course to fully comply with all of the provisions of the University’s Honor Code.
 By enrolling in this course, you have agreed to abide by and uphold the Honor System of the University of Virginia, as well as the policies specific to this course.

 All suspected violations will be forwarded to the Honor Committee, and you may, at my discretion, receive an immediate zero on that assignment regardless of any action taken by the Honor Committee.